sat-masters/docs/Ad-hoc inter-satellite link studies.md

 	- Using distributed beamforming to get better inter satellite links, using a Weak Bit Feedback Algorithm.

 [Multi-Layer Space Information Networks: Access Design and Softwarization](https://ieeexplore-ieee-org.zorac.aub.aau.dk/stamp/stamp.jsp?tp=&arnumber=9627690)
 - Seems like something pretty close to what we are looking into, but maybe with multiple satellites.
+This one is important to read